 |LEVEL||02 - Years 2, 3 in Modular Undergraduate Course|

-• Basic statistical tests used in psychology to answer quantitative research questions;
+a) Explain how basic statistical tests are used in psychology to answer research questions;

 Tentative Study-unit Outline:

 Research methods in psychology

 Analysis of Variance

 For the purposes of hands-on instruction, the class cohort will be split into smaller groups.

 - Heiman, G. (2010).
 Basic statistics for the behavioral sciences (6th revised edition).
 Broadman & Holman.

 - Bryman, A., & Cramer, D. Quantitative Data Analysis with SPSS 14, 15 and 16: A guide for social scientists.
 Routledge.

 - Field, A. (2009).
 Discovering Statistics using SPSS.
 London: Sage.

 |RULES/CONDITIONS||Before TAKING THIS UNIT YOU ARE ADVISED TO TAKE PSY1315 OR TAKE PSY1612|